 Radden and Dirven (2007:233) state that "intrinsic modality is concerned with potentialities arising from intrinsic qualities of a thing or circumstances".
 Intrinsic modality refers to the assessment and evaluation of individually determined circumstances and events, regardless of whether these issues are permitted and/or approved or not.
 However, intrinsic necessity corresponds to the necessity arisen from general rules and social norms; thus, the compelling force of intrinsic necessity is felt to be more acceptable to the interlocutor(s) being subject to the norms than to an individual's authority.
-As far as the intrinsic possibility is concerned, it expresses the speaker's assessment of a specific condition and depicts the potential outcomes predicted from the speaker's external sources of evidence.
+As far as the intrinsic possibility is concerned, it expresses the speaker's assessment of a specific condition and depicts the potential outcomes predicted from the speaker's subjective decision.
+It is also a reference to a probability that is made possible by the speaker's external sources of evidence.
 Radden and Dirven (2007:256) consider the intrinsic possibility to be extended to a particular situation in which "the external source is specified, but more commonly it is used to characterize general situations, in which the external source is left unspecified but is, nevertheless, conceptually present".